 High-tension accumulators are suitable for discharge rates up to 50 mA or so, but have the disadvantage that charging often presents a difficulty.
-Milnes units-banks of nickel-alkali-type cells-are in many respects more convenient than the usual type of lead-acid H.T. accumulator, in that they can be charged from a standard

-AST month the more conventional smoothing the supply-which has a super-methods of supplying power to a imposed ripple which would cause humand of cutting down the voltage to that required by the receiver.
+Milnes units-banks of nickel-alkali-type cells-are in many respects more convenient than the usual type of lead-acid H.T. accumulator, in that they can be charged from a standard and of cutting down the voltage to that required by the receiver.
 For smoothing, an iron-cored choke and a couple of largecapacity condensers will suffice, while the inclusion of a resistor will permit of the voltage being dropped to the maximum of 150, which is usual with battery valves.